Indaba-X-DRC/indabaxdrc-pracs-2022/README.md

-This repository contains the practical notebooks for the IndabaX DRC 2022, held at MAPOND University in Kindu, Maniema D.R.
+This repository contains the practical notebooks for the IndabaX DRC 2022, held at MAPON University in Kindu, Maniema D.R.
 Congo.

 See [www.indabax-drc.com](http://www.indabax-drc.com) for more details.